PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Introduction

-Shape programs are a computational graph of parameterized geometric operations that generate various 3D shapes from an object category given input shape parameters, such as object dimensions as well as ``semantic'' properties like 'with armrests'.
-Thanks to this procedural modeling approach, they can capture all the shape variation within an object category so that the generated shapes remain appealing and can fit many different instances.
-By design, they also allow the decomposition of generated shapes into smaller shape primitives.
-This makes possible reasoning about semantic components, which is an advantage over more traditional CAD model retrieval methods.
-Other nice properties include being easily editable and having a small memory footprint.
-They became a popular tool for building reconstruction~\cite{wonka2003instant,muller2006procedural,koehl-isprs15,vaienti2023} and the interest around shape programs for objects is growing~\cite{tian2019learning,jones2020shapeassembly,jones2021shapemod,pearl2022geocode}.
+Thanks to this procedural modeling approach, shape programs generate shapes that remain appealing and that can fit many different instances.
+Alongside being interpretable, the shapes they generate are editable in an intuitive manner and have a very small memory footprint.
+In fact, they are already a popular tool for building reconstruction~\cite{wonka2003instant,muller2006procedural,koehl-isprs15,vaienti2023} and the interest around shape programs for objects is growing~\cite{tian2019learning,jones2020shapeassembly,jones2021shapemod,pearl2022geocode}.
 Blender~\cite{blender2018} already provides support for them.
-A research challenge targeting reconstruction of walls, doors, and windows using such structured languages was organized by Meta in 2024~\footnote{[{\href{https://eval.ai/web/challenges/challenge-page/2115/overview}{https://eval.ai/web/challenges/challenge-page/2115/overview (Accessed: March 2024)}}]}.
+A research challenge targeting reconstruction of walls, doors, and windows using such structured languages was organized by Meta in 2024~\footnote{[{\href{https://eval.ai/web/challenges/challenge-page/2115/overview}{https://eval.ai/web/challenges/challenge-page/2115/overview (Accessed: November 2024)}}]}.

-There have been a few attempts in the computer vision community to use procedural shapes~\cite{simon-ijcv2011-shape,pearl2022geocode}.
-Recovering the parameters of a shape program from an image is however very challenging.
+Recovering parameters of a shape program from an image is however challenging.
 Typically, a shape generated by a shape program depends on a number of parameters.
-Some parameters such as the width and height of the objects take continuous values but other parameters take only discrete values, for example the number of shelves in a bookshelf.
-Optimizing on these parameters turned out to be tricky: For example, changing the number of shelves from 5 to 6 changes significantly the shape and appearance of a bookshelf.
+Some parameters such as the width and height of the objects take continuous values but other parameters take only discrete values, \eg the number of shelves in a bookshelf.

-We introduce two contributions to make possible the estimation of shape programs' parameters from images with a render-and-compare algorithm.
-The first contribution is a ``compiler'' that generates PyTorch~\cite{paszke2019pytorch} code for a shape program, which can be defined in Blender for example.
-This code generates \sinisa{3D shapes that are differentiable with respect to the continuous parameters and can therefore be used easily with 3D reconstruction algorithms to optimize the continuous parameters.}

-While our compiler can be used to optimize over the continuous parameters, there remains the challenge of estimating the discrete parameters.
-Our experiments show that random sampling is highly inefficient.
-In a simple experiment of identifying parameters of a sofa, random search needed $41$ minutes to find an acceptable solution.
-Our second contribution is to show how to adapt recent methods based on Monte Carlo Tree Search to our problem of jointly optimizing the continuous and the discrete parameters of a shape program.
-For the same example, our method finds a better solution in $2.3$ minutes.